singhvishalrajput/real-estate/README.md

 - Toast notifications with **React Toastify**.

 🖼️ **Easy Customization**
-- Centralized management for assets and data.
+- Centralized management for assets(assets.js) and data(by using context).

 ---